nkdAgility/azure-devops-migration-tools/README.md

 ## Change Log

+- 14.3 - Created a flag for `ShouldCreateNodesUpFront`, while the default is `true` this is a private preview of a new feature.
+Instead of creating the area and iteration paths up front, this new feature instead creates the Area & Iteration paths at validation time.
+For each missing path it will create it, and for those that exist it will simply pass over after a `GetNodeFromPath` call.
+For tose wishing to participate in the preview please set `ShouldCreateNodesUpFront` to `false`, and to create the nodes rather than just list them set `ShouldCreateMissingRevisionPaths` to `true` as well.
+It will still list nodes that are not able to be created and require a mapping.
+NOTE: You can also run with `"ShouldCreateMissingRevisionPaths": false` to list all the nodes that will be created so that you can create more elaborate mappings.
 - 14.2 - Removed the `StopMigrationOnMissingAreaIterationNodes` flag.
 All missing nodes MUST be present or mapped using `AreaMaps` and `IterationMaps`.
 System will always stop on missing nodes.
 - 14.1 - Enabled auto update on client devices, server still used choco
 - 14.0 - Move from Chocolaty to Winget as the base installer.
 We will continue to publish to Chocolaty, but we recommend using `winget install nkdAgility.AzureDevOpsMigrationTools` for future installs.
 Main executable renamed to "devopsmigration.exe" to prevent conflict with other applications with symbolic links.